RM2PT/CaseStudies/LibraryMS/Document/RequirementDocument.md

 			copy.IsReserved = true and
 			res.oclIsUndefined() = false and
 			res.IsReserveClosed = false
-/* postcondition:
+		/*
+		 * Generated by RM2Doc - Postcondition
-The attribute IsReserved of the object copy became false The attribute IsReserveClosed of the object res became true The return value was true
+		 * The attribute IsReserved of the object copy became false
+		 * The attribute IsReserveClosed of the object res became true
+		 * The return value was true
 		 */
 		postcondition:
 			copy.IsReserved = false and
 			res.IsReserveClosed = true and